 Markets Covered:

-1) by Type: Nuclear Propulsion; Laser Propulsion2) by Application: Commercial; Satellite Operators and Owners; Space Launch Service Providers; Government and Defense; Departments of Defense; National Space Agencies; Other Applications
+1) By Type: Nuclear Propulsion; Laser Propulsion2) By Application: Commercial; Satellite Operators and Owners; Space Launch Service Providers; Government and Defense; Departments Of Defense; National Space Agencies; Other Applications

-3) by End User: Civil and Earth Observation; Government and Military; Commercial
+3) By End User: Civil and Earth Observation; Government and Military; Commercial

 Subsegments:

-1) by Nuclear Propulsion: Nuclear Thermal Propulsion; Nuclear Electric Propulsion; Radioisotope Thermoelectric Propulsion; Fission Fragment Propulsion; Fusion-Based Propulsion2) by Laser Propulsion: Photon Pressure Propulsion; Laser Ablation Propulsion; Beamed Energy Propulsion; Laser Thermal Propulsion; Direct Energy Transfer Systems
+1) By Nuclear Propulsion: Nuclear Thermal Propulsion; Nuclear Electric Propulsion; Radioisotope Thermoelectric Propulsion; Fission Fragment Propulsion; Fusion-Based Propulsion2) By Laser Propulsion: Photon Pressure Propulsion; Laser Ablation Propulsion; Beamed Energy Propulsion; Laser Thermal Propulsion; Direct Energy Transfer Systems

 Companies Mentioned: Airbus SE; Northrop Grumman Corporation; Safran SA; Thales Group; L3Harris Technologies Inc.; IHI Corporation; Space Exploration Technologies Corp.; Hanwha Aerospace Co.
 Ltd.; Moog Inc.; ArianeGroup; Sierra Space Corp.; Benchmark Space Systems; Dawn Aerospace; Bradford Space; Busek Co.
 Inc.; Comat Aerospace Corp.; CU Aerospace LLC; Ad Astra Rocket Company; Enpulsion GmbH; LIA Aerospace Ltd.; ThrustMe.

-Countries: Australia; Brazil; China; France; Germany; India; Indonesia; Japan; Russia; South Korea; UK; USA; Canada; Italy; Spain.
+Countries: Australia; Brazil; China; France; Germany; India; Indonesia; Japan; Taiwan; Russia; South Korea; UK; USA; Canada; Italy; Spain

-Regions: Asia-Pacific; Western Europe; Eastern Europe; North America; South America; Middle East; Africa
+Regions: Asia-Pacific; South East Asia; Western Europe; Eastern Europe; North America; South America; Middle East; Africa

 Time Series: Five years historic and ten years forecast.